Tongyi DeepResearch Technical Report: Evaluation Details

 \section{Evaluation Details}

-For GAIA and WebWalkerQA, following the evaluation protocol of \cite{Li2025webthinker}, we adopt \texttt{Qwen2.5-72B-Instruct} as the judging model.
-The evaluation prompt is kept identical to that used in their work to ensure consistency and comparability.
-For xbench-DeepSearch and xbench-DeepSearch-2510, we adopt \texttt{Gemini-2.0-Flash-001} as the judge model.
-For BrowseComp and BrowseComp-ZH, we employ \texttt{GPT-4o-2024-08-06} as the judge model.
+For GAIA (full validation set; 166 examples) and WebWalkerQA (680 examples), we adopt \texttt{Qwen2.5-72B-Instruct} as the judging model, following \cite{Li2025webthinker}.
+For xbench-DeepSearch (100 examples) and xbench-DeepSearch-2510 (100 examples), we adopt \texttt{Gemini-2.0-Flash-001} as the judge model.
+For BrowseComp (1,266 examples) and BrowseComp-ZH (289 examples), we employ \texttt{GPT-4o-2024-08-06} as the judge model.
 For Humanity’s Last Exam, we evaluate the 2,154 text-only questions following~\cite{chai2025scimaster}.
 The evaluation prompt follows the official protocol, with the \texttt{o3-mini} serving as the evaluator.
 The evaluation prompt for these benchmarks is kept consistent with that described in the original paper to ensure alignment and reproducibility.
 The evaluation prompts used for each benchmark is provided in detail on our GitHub repository\footnote{\url{https://github.com/Alibaba-NLP/DeepResearch/tree/main/evaluation}}.

 For general benchmarks, we adopt different evaluation strategies based on task type.
-For mathematical problems, since our system outputs a detailed report and datasets such as AIME25 and HMMT25 are relatively small in scale, we employ manual evaluation to ensure accuracy and fairness.
-For knowledge-based problems, we utilize the official evaluation script of SimpleQA to maintain consistency with established benchmarks.
+For mathematical problems, since our system outputs a detailed report and datasets such as AIME25 (30 examples) and HMMT25 (30 examples) are relatively small in scale, we employ manual evaluation to ensure accuracy and fairness.
+For knowledge-based problems, we utilize the official evaluation script of SimpleQA (4,326 examples) to maintain consistency with established benchmarks.